-The Facebook group Aurora Research Scotland is another good one to watch if you want to increase your chances.
-Sightings are not guaranteed but if you’re lucky enough to be here through the Autumn and winter – and you have clear evening – you have a better chance here than any where else in the UK.
-So bundle up, wee dram in hand, binoculars at the ready, find yourself a dark spot and head out onto the beach…with some luck and patience you may catch a pretty amazing sight.
+Sightings of course are never guaranteed.
+If you find yourself here through the Autumn and winter tho’ – and you have a clear evening – you have a better chance here than any where else in the UK.
+So bundle up, wee dram in hand, binoculars, phone and/or camera at the ready and find yourself a dark spot or head out onto the beach.
+With some luck and patience the northern lights are a pretty amazing sight.

 Good luck stargazing!